dwrobel/flatcam/README.md

 =================================================

+10.02.2019

+- the SELECTED type of messages are no longer printed to shell from 2 reasons: first, too much spam and second, issue with displaying html
+- on set_zero function and creation of new geometry or new excellon there is no longer a zoom fit

 9.02.2019

 - added a protection for when saving a file first time, it require a saved path and if none then it use the current working directory